Panzer Dragoon (video game): Development

 After the story and art were established, the team set to work on the graphics.
-Working on new hardware proved difficult for the young team, and the game ended up missing the initial deadline given by Sega, which was the Saturn Japanese launch on November 1994.
+Working on new hardware proved difficult for the young team, and the game ended up missing the initial deadline given by Sega, which was the Saturn Japanese launch in November 1994.
 One of the problems was that the Saturn hardware was only finalized in mid-1994, and without actual Saturn prototype to test their progress, the programmers initially had to work with hypothetical hardware performance.
 Team Andromeda created its own graphics library and mapping tools instead of using Sega's, in order to make the most of their first game on the new system.
 The game's graphics and cutscenes were done with Softimage, and the 3D elements were programmed on SGI workstations using OpenGL.
 The programmers were eventually able to transition to the debug Saturn they had received, but the process was difficult and the game had a very low frame rate at first, before it increased to approx. 20 FPS.
 The six levels of Panzer Dragoon are barren landscapes with ancient ruins, which is consistent with the "simple" style appropriate for the Saturn.
 The first two levels that the team programmed, a desert (level 2) and a forest (level 5), did not have any objects or anything besides sand and forest effects, again because the team was unsure how far the hardware could be pushed.
 Keeping CPU limitations in mind, simple tornado effects were added to level 2, so that it did not look too bland.